DevExpress/devextreme-documentation/concepts/80 Troubleshooting/45 Component Content is not Scrollable/15 Component Height is 100% But It Does Not Fit Into the Page.md

 This situation usually occurs when none of parent elements has a fixed height.
 For example, on the image below DataGrid does not fit the page.
+Page scrollbar appears.

 ![DataGrid exceeds the page](/images/Troubleshooting/scrolling-whole-page.gif)